-Period based programs like Downton Abbey often portray servant life as part of the hustle and bustle of a grand house, of servant hierarchy and internal politics.
-However, for the majority of female servants, their life was a solitary one.
-In fact, Frank E. Huggett in his book Life Below Stairs states that, "In Mid-Victorian Times, about six out of every ten female servants worked alone as general maids who were expected to perform all the formal duties and chores."
+Period-based programs like Downton Abbey often portray servant life as part of the hustle and bustle of a grand house, of servant hierarchy and internal politics.
+However, for the majority of female servants, their life was solitary.
+In fact, Frank E. Huggett in his book Life Below Stairs states that "In Mid-Victorian Times, about six out of every ten female servants worked alone as general maids who were expected to perform all the formal duties and chores."

 The emergence of a new middle class due to the wealth created by the Industrial Revolution meant that a new type of household was in need of servants.
 Many women employed a servant as a sign of their wealth and new status.
 With a limited budget for only one maid, she was expected to do all of the work in the household.
 So who were these maids of all work and what was life like for them?

-The maid of all work was expected to do all the work of the house.
+The maid of all work was expected to do, as the title suggests, all the work of the house.
 Her role included the chores of a housemaid, nurse, parlor maid and cook.
 It must have seemed like a never-ending list of tasks.
 She rose early before the family of the house and cleaned and lit the fires, prepared breakfast and began the housework that would keep her busy all day.
 Added to these daily chores would be specific days such as wash day and scouring day.

 Light the fire

 Wash the marble hearth

 Rub and dust chairs, tables and other furniture

 Shake out window curtains

 Dust window frames, ledges and doors.
 Dust ornaments, glasses and china

 How Did They Find Employment?